 Patient Areas: Volunteers support patients and their families in most clinical departments at Southlake.
 Examples of patient care positions include: Emergency Department, Fracture Clinic, and Surgery

-Leadership Opportunities: For volunteers who would like to expand upon their leadership experience there are opportunities to become a Volunteer Information Session or Travelling Road Show Presenter, a Volunteer Trainer, and to represent the volunteer team on a variety of committees including the Volunteer Leaders’ Council or the Volunteer Trainer/Staff Liaison Committee.
+Current volunteers ho would like to expand upon their leadership experience have opportunities to become a Volunteer Information Session or Travelling Road Show Presenter, a Volunteer Trainer, and to represent the volunteer team on a variety of committees including the Volunteer Leaders’ Council or the Volunteer Trainer/Staff Liaison Committee.
 Some volunteers also utilize their skills and experience by working on specialized projects that support departments and services.
 Discussion with the Community Resources Department staff will help to identify opportunities and clarify expectations.

 Click here to view current volunteer opportunities.